compscichris/CSCI611-NNSTOCKS/README.md

 Use Jupyter Notebook online UI, or other tools compatible with Jupyter, and ensure notebook is in the same directory as files, if want to change csv being read.

+If running multiple times, restart the kernel.
+This code does not account for cleaning up previous runs.

 Run with CUDA: NECESSARY FOR SPEED.